choden12/choden12.github.io/_posts/2025-09-08-intern_1st_week.md

 - Gained practical experience using Figma for UI/UX design, improving my ability to visualize and structure a real-world software project.
 - Developed time management skills by completing the design phase within a strict one-week deadline.
 - Improved problem-solving and design thinking skills by iterating and refining our project interface based on team input and best practices.
-- Experienced firsthand the importance of clear documentation and presentation skills when sharing our design with the Head of Department.
+- Experienced firsthand the importance of clear documentation and presentation skills when sharing our design with the our mentor.

 ## Industry Insights
 - Realized that modern software development requires proficiency not only in coding but also in design tools like Figma to build user-friendly applications.